Header Image 1

 What Next after Completing A-Level Spanish?

 Any Modern Language is highly sought after by employers and is a great skill to possess in the current work market.
 Furthermore, top universities respect and recognise the demands of studying this subject and the wide array of transferable skills acquired by students who study a language at A-Level.
 Languages can be combined with nearly any other subject at university.
 Many of our students choose to continue to study languages either on their own or as a combined programme after College.
-In the past students have studied more than one language at university, or combined their language with other subjects such as Business, Zoology, Linguistics, Drama, Economics, Law, History and even Physics and Medicine.
+In the past students have studied more than one language at university, or combined their language with other subjects such as Business, Zoology, Linguistics, Drama, English, Economics, Law, History and even Physics and Medicine.

 What is the Exam Board for A-Level Spanish?